linuxfandudeguy/aetern-archive/README.md

 ## About

-This repository serves as an archive for various assets sourced from different places and is meant to preserve obscure/ancient media
+This repository serves as an archive for various assets sourced from different places and is meant to preserve obscure/ancient media.

 ## Usage